kennyklee/blog/content/blog/home.md

 Previously, I co-founded Weblife, a cybersecurity company focused on striking a balance between security and privacy.
 It was acquired by <a href="http://proofpoint.com/" target="_blank" rel="noreferrer">Proofpoint</a>.
 Before that, I worked for Bank of America and Deloitte, protecting people and companies in the digital world.

+Now, I want to protect and improve the physical world.

 I enjoy spending my non-working hours with my partner and 2 kids.

 **Journey Map:** Seoul, Staten Island, Brooklyn, Durham, Guam, East Lansing, Troy, Los Angeles, Seattle